Learning Representation of Therapist Empathy in Counseling Conversation Using Siamese Hierarchical Attention Network: Results and Discussion

 \subsection{Regression on conversation embeddings}

-The regression results for different values of $K$ are given in Table \ref{tab:res}.
-Conversation embeddings for all values of $K$ except $K=10$ are shown to predict TES scores effectively.
+Table \ref{tab:res} presents the regression results for different values of $K$ when contrastive or cross-entropy loss is employed.
+It is observed that the conversation embeddings learned with cross-entropy loss fail to predict TES scores.
+However, using the contrastive loss can encourage the conversation encoder to learn the embeddings that can predict TES scores effectively for all values of $K$ except $K=10$.
 The training data with $K=10$ may not be sufficient to train the network well.
 The best regression performance is achieved at $K=20$, where the mean absolute difference between the true scores and predictions is $2.93$\textpm$1.88$.
-Figure~\ref{fig:pred_diff} shows the distribution of the absolute differences for the $96$ test conversations.
-We can conclude that selecting counseling conversations with polarized ratings of empathy is effective for training the Siamese conversation encoder.
-Training with the contrastive loss effectively encourages the conversation encoder to learn intra-group similarity and inter-group dissimilarity between the conversations from the low-empathy and high-empathy groups.
+Figure~\ref{fig:pred_diff} shows the distribution of the absolute differences for the $96$ test conversations. $81$ conversations have an absolute difference below $5.0$.
+Thus, the predicted results are considered reliable since empathy scores range from $9$ to $63$.

 In addition, the conversations labeled by $[C_6,...,C_{25}]$ and $[C_{132},...,C_{151}]$ are selected to compose the training groups with smaller differences in empathy scores.
 The design of training data is denoted as $20(5)$ in Table \ref{tab:res}.
 Similarly, another design of training data denoted as $20(10)$ is also tried in the experiments.
 Both $20(5)$ and $20(10)$ have much worse $R^2$ than $K=20$.
 This suggests that the differences in empathy scores between the two training groups significantly impact the model performance.